yosuke/OpenHRI-document/source/tutorial/step1-ja.rst

 .. toctree::
    :maxdepth: 1

-   install-windows
+   install-windows-ja
-   install-ubuntu
+   install-ubuntu-ja

-If you have already done with the procedure, please proceed to :doc:`step2`.
+If you have already done with the procedure, please proceed to :doc:`step2-ja`.